-New Delhi: Even as opposition parties in Tamil Nadu staged a protest against the alleged dilution of Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act yesterday, at least two BJP-ruled states have instructed strict implementation of the Supreme Court order barring any arrests under the Act without prior sanction citing “rampant misuse”, only to reverse themselves 24 hours later.
+New Delhi: Even as opposition parties in Tamil Nadu staged a protest against the alleged dilution of Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act yesterday, at least thee BJP-ruled states issued instructions for strict implementation of the Supreme Court order barring any arrests under the Act without prior sanction citing “rampant misuse”, only to reverse themselves 24 hours later.

 The Centre, meanwhile, has sought a recall of the March 20 judgment that has drawn severe ire from victims of caste atrocities.
 Dalit groups around the country have staged protests and a Bharat Bandh on April 2 against the ruling saw sporadic violence and left several dead.
 As many political parties and Dalit groups accused the apex court of failing to protect Dalit rights, the Central government was forced to approach the court with a review petition.

 The Centre has said the states “should not do anything by which the SC/ST Act is weakened or whittled down”.

 Some states ruled by the BJP, however, went ahead issuing informal instructions to implement the court order.
 According to Indian Express, Rajasthan and Madhya Pradesh instructed police chiefs to strictly comply with the SC order.
 Hours later, PTI reported that these states withdrew those instructions.